axelvaldez/radical-companies/_posts/3-fiat-model/making-fiat-bearable/2022-05-08-the-weakness-of-progressive-organizations.markdown

     <tr>
      <th>Experimentation</th>
      <td>
       <p>Finally, experiment.
-Be explicit about what you expect (<em>e.g.</em>, levels of acidity in a tomato paste) and then don&rsquo;t be afraid of experimenting.
+Be explicit about what you expect (<em>e.g.</em>, tomato paste with 50% acidity) and then don&rsquo;t be afraid of experimenting.
 If your results match your expectations, call it an innovation and celebrate.
 Otherwise, learn from it.</p>
      </td>
     </tr>
    </table>